wcrd/docs-building-modelling/docs/Graph/enhancements/root_parents.md

 1. Given a model, how would you display the hierarchical structure of Equipment?
 2. Given an entity, how would you tell it was stand-alone, or part of some larger entity?

 Both of these can be answered via standard graph queries, however repeatedly executing these queries is tedious when exploring a model.
-Better we pre-calculate and store this information in the model on update to improve performance and experience.
+Better we pre-calculate and store this information in the model (or a supporting model) on update to improve performance and experience.

 The reasoning for this enhancement is better explained via an example.